natesilva/big-config/README.md

 Loads JSON, YAML, and JavaScript configuration files.
 Supports large projects with big configuration sets.
 Settings can also be loaded from S3 or from environment variables.

+Settings are **merged** with inherited default settings, making it possible to support multiple environments with a minimum amount of duplication.

 ## Install

 ```